valeriorichi/postgraduate-exercises/back_end_tech_tests/__START_HERE__.md

 Strings can bring their own challenges when trying to manipulate them and that is why we have a section dedicated to them.

-Using Regex's in with string's are a powerful way to work with this data.
-Try to use Regex's, where possible, to get more comfortable with them...
+Using regular expressions with strings is a powerful way to work with this data.
+Try to use regexes, where possible, to get more comfortable with them...
 But, at the end of the day, passing the tests in any way still counts!

 ---